 With his help, the Hope International Christian School in Missisi was built by Mission Africa International’s four communities.
 The four communities are Missisi, Pasakori, Ungwan Maichibi, and Tudun Wada (all victims of terrorism).
 The school now provides free education to these children who have been out of school due to the terrorist attack.
 Sadly, these four communities and all that Pastor Gideon has built are under threat of attack.
 But Pastor Gideon says he would not be distracted by this threat.

-The Kafanchan Church released its statement and insists that it will not allow anyone to politicize.
+The Kafanchan Church released its statement and insisted that it would not allow anyone to politicize.
 Fortunately, “security personnel are on top of the matter with the full backing of the police, DSS and SIB.
 The the traditional council and the immediate community.”
 (The Sun-News)

 Governor’s Assembly Church Statement

-In the church statement: “Our pastor, the church and the good work in the land would not diminish irrespective of the threat.
+The church statement: “Our pastor, the church, and the good work in the land would not diminish irrespective of the threat.
 Our faith is not different from the challenges of the people of God in the past like David, Paul, Joseph, Daniel, and the three Hebrew boys.”
 (The Sun-News)

 While tensions are high and the atmosphere is heavy.
 We ask that you join in prayers for Pastor Gideon and the Kafanchan Church.
 Likewise, pray for the communities of Missisi, Pasakori, Ungwan Maichibi, Tudun Wada, and Southern Kaduna.
 That the Lord will let peace reign.